mesosphere/marathon-autoscale/README.md

     AS_MIN_RANGE # min number of available messages in the queue AS_MAX_RANGE # max number of available messages in the queue

+#### Target application examples
+In order to create artificial stress for an application, use one of the examples located in the [Marathon Target Application](marathon_definitions/target_app_examples/) folder.

 ## Program Execution / Usage

 Add your application to Marathon using the DC/OS Marathon CLI.